Installing Python¶

 Note that the installation will take a long time without much feedback, so have patience.
 Also note that you will likely get a popup asking for elevated permissions.

-Download the full version installer of Sisual Studio, make sure to install Python development, Python native development tools, and Windows SDK (which can be found under Native development).
+Download the full version installer of Visual Studio, make sure to install Python development

 If the installer doesn't detect your toolset version, Set $env:PlatformToolset before building.

 To get a C-compiler, you need to install Xcode.
-Xcode is available in the Mac app store.
+Xcode is available in the macOS app store.
 After installation, start Xcode and agree to the license agreement.

 python3 --version